tomassoltinsky/tomassoltinsky.github.io/_pages/eor.md

 {% include base_path %}

-Here you can find compilations of observational data from the Epoch of Reionization
+Here you can find compilations of observational data from the Epoch of Reionization.

 ## Radio-loud quasars at $$z>5.5$$